 Winner of the 2018 Russell & Sigurd Varian Award which recognizes and encourages excellence in continuing graduate studies in the sciences and technologies of interest to AVS.

-Up to two positions for graduate students are currently available.
-We anticipate an additional 1-2 positions will be available in Fall 2019.
+We anticipate 2 positions for graduate students will be available in Fall 2019.

 Recipient of the 2018 Bauer Scholarship Award!